bxparks/AUniter/README.md

-# AUniter - unit testing command line tools for AUnit
+# AUniter - command line tools for running Arduino on AUnit unit tests

-Command line tools for uploading Arduino sketches to the microcontroller board, and validating Arduino unit tests written in AUnit.
-The tool has also been shown to work with the [Jenkins](https://jenkins.io) continuous integration system.
+A set of command line tools for compiling Arduino sketches, uploading them to microcontroller boards, and validating unit tests written in AUnit.
+The tools also work with the [Jenkins](https://jenkins.io) continuous integration system.

 Version: 1.1 (2018-06-26)